isomerpages/moe-northvistapri/_co-curricular-activities/Visual & Performing Arts/Vista Concert Band.md

 #### Encouraging Instrument Borrowing for Self-Practise
 To support students’ continuous growth, we encourage borrowing instruments for self-practise at home.
 Self-practise helps students strengthen their technical abilities, build discipline, and deepen their musical understanding.
 Parents need to fill out and sign an indemnity form for instrument borrowing, ensuring proper care of the school’s instruments.

-**Instrument Loan Form (Link:** [https://forms.moe.edu.sg/forms/JBBbLm](https://forms.moe.edu.sg/forms/JBBbLm))
+**Instrument Loan&nbsp;Form (Link:**&nbsp;[https://forms.moe.edu.sg/forms/JBBbLm](https://forms.moe.edu.sg/forms/JBBbLm))

 ![](/images/bandqr.png)

 #### CCA Schedule
-Every Monday and Friday.
-Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.
+Every Monday and Friday. <br>Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers